• Skip to primary navigation

 • The simple icing should be somewhat thick, so that it will set up firm.
 If it’s too runny, it won’t set very well, so if it is, add some more powdered sugar to get the right consistency.

-These old fashioned oatmeal cookies with vanilla icing is the best when it comes to classic cookies!
+These old fashioned oatmeal cookies with vanilla icing are the best when it comes to classic cookies!
 Better make a double batch for the holidays!

 More Desserts We Can't Resist!